OCA/connector-magento/connector_magento/README.rst

   with other e-commerce addons
 * Use the jobs system of the `connector`_ framework
 * Create `connector`_ checkpoints when new records to verify are imported
-* Support Magento 1.7+ (not 2.x), the support of earlier versions should be easy to add, the `connector`_ framework being designed to handle multiple versions with ease.
+* Support Magento 1.7+ and 2.x, the support of earlier versions should be easy to add, the `connector`_ framework being designed to handle multiple versions with ease.
 * Licensed under AGPL version 3